ohjay/spellcast/info.md

 ## Notes
 - You cannot move your feet in-world.
-- I don't intend to put much work into the scene, but if I were an artist and/or knew some modeling artists with free time, it could obviously look a lot better.
+- I don't intend to put much work into the scene, meaning it could be greatly improved by the careful touch of a 3D artist.
+  To my regret, the label of "artist" cannot in general be applied to me.